Resource Recovery From Waste: Challenges for the health of the environment

 Other individuals may be appointed to the Programme Executive Board as the programme progresses.

-- Tom Roberts, Economic and Social Research Council
+- Claire Spooner, Economic & Social Research Council

-- Tim Williamson, Department for Environment, Food and Rural Affairs
+- Lee Davies, Department for Environment, Food & Rural Affairs

 - Jim Wharfe, Independent Environmental Consultant